-Yuzu Kosho: 7 Ways to Use Japanese Citrus Pepper Paste
+Yuzu Kosho: How to Use Japanese Citrus Pepper Paste

-When eating Japanese foods, have you ever used “Yuzu Kosho (柚子胡椒)”?
-Yuzu Kosho is a common Japanese condiment.
+Have you ever heard of the Japanese food “Yuzu Kosho (柚子胡椒)”?
+Yuzu Kosho is actually a common Japanese condiment.
 Especially in the Kyushu region of Japan, it is widely used for a variety of foods.

-The Japanese citrus pepper paste, Yuzu Kosho features a nice fragrance of Yuzu and a unique pungent flavor that is quite different from the spiciness of chilies.
+The Japanese citrus pepper paste, Yuzu Kosho has a nice fragrance of Yuzu and features a uniquely pungent taste that is quite different from the spiciness of chilies.
 So with the addition of a little Yuzu Kosho to something, you will be able to enjoy its pleasant taste change.

 1. For Grilled Chicken and Beef Steak

 Yuzu Kosho matches perfectly with grilled meat.
-In fact, many Japanese love to eat grilled meat, such as “Yakitori (焼き鳥)“, with the citrus pepper paste.
-Simply put a little amount of Yuzu Kosho on the meat and enjoy.
-It is also good to use the citrus pepper paste as a seasoning for sauce.
-For example, Yuzu Kosho pairs well with steak sauce.
+In fact, Japanese people love to eat “Yakitori (焼き鳥)” grilled chicken skewers with the citrus pepper paste.
+Simply put a little amount of Yuzu Kosho and enjoy the meat.
+It is also good to use the citrus pepper paste in steak sauce.

-Yuzu Kosho goes unexpectedly well with pasta, particularly with the Japanese-style pasta flavored mainly with soy sauce.
-While cooking pasta, drop in a pinch of Yuzu Kosho as a secret ingredient.
-What is more, the Japanese citrus condiment also works well with butter.
+Yuzu Kosho makes a good combination with pasta dishes, particularly with Japanese-style ones flavored with soy sauce.
+While cooking, drop in a pinch of Yuzu Kosho as a secret seasoning.
+By the way, the Japanese citrus pepper paste also works well with butter.

 4. For Tempura

 Don’t you have an unused dressing in the refrigerator?
 Yuzu Kosho works well with salad dressings as well.
-Mix a proper amount of the Japanese citrus pepper paste with the unused dressing and let’s turn it into one with a refreshing, new flavor.
+Mix a proper amount of Yuzu Kosho and let’s turn the dressing into one with a refreshing, new flavor.

 7. For Sashimi